 You can change your Wi-Fi network name (SSID) or password at any time.
 When you change your network name or password, you'll need to reconnect any wireless devices on your Wi-Fi network using the new name and/or password.

 To change your Google Fiber Wi-Fi password or network name:

 In your web browser, go to your Fiber account and sign in.

-Change the name of your wireless network in the Network name (SSID) field.
+Change the name of your wireless network in the "Primary network name" (SSID) field.

 We recommend writing down your Wi-Fi password and storing it in an easy-to-find place.